 Jumbo mortgage loan, what is it?
 How is it different from the usual conventional loan?
-A jumbo mortgage loan has higher loan limits and it also is harder to close than the usual conventional mortgage.
+A jumbo mortgage loan has higher limits and is more complicated to close than a traditional mortgage.

-A conventional mortgage is backed by government-sponsored Fannie Me and Freddie Mac while a jumbo loan is not backed by federal agencies.
-To get the best rates for your loan application, you need to have a high credit score and your loan-to-value ratio much below as well.
+A conventional mortgage is backed by government-sponsored Fannie Me and Freddie Mac, while federal agencies do not back a jumbo loan.
+You need a high credit score and an excellent loan-to-value ratio to get the best rates for your loan application.
 Usually, a 720 FICO score is enough to close the loan.

 How do jumbo mortgage loans work?

 Which is better for you?
-It depends on how long you want your jumbo mortgage loan term to be.
-For example, fixed rates come at 3.75% while adjustable rates are pegged at 3%.
-The difference may seem small but when you add up the months and years in the life of your loan, it will be a significant amount.
+It depends on how long you want your jumbo mortgage loan term.
+For example, fixed rates come at 3.75%, while adjustable rates are pegged at 3%.
+The difference may seem small, but when you add up the months and years in the life of your loan, it will be a significant amount.

 What are the jumbo mortgage loan requirements?

 Down payment.
-Unlike conventional loans where you can put in a 3% downpayment, with jumbo loans you need to prepare as many as 20 down payments.
-The reason behind the big down payment amount is that no private mortgage insurance will protect the lender if the borrower defaults.
-There may be banks that will allow you to give a 10-15% down payment but it may come with a higher rate.
+The significant down payment amount protects the lender if the borrower defaults.
+Unlike conventional loans, where you can put in a 3% downpayment, with jumbo loans, you need to prepare as high as a 20% down payment.
+There may be banks that will allow you to give a 10-15% down payment, but it may come with a higher rate.

-You may want to talk to our officers to help you start your way in getting your dream home.
+You may want to talk to our officers to help you start your way to getting your dream home.